Atomic69420/Atomic-AntiCheat/README.md

 - Anti VPN [T1] (Kicks players who are using a proxy or VPN.)
 ### Device ID Spoof Detections
 - Device ID Spoof [T1] (Kicks players who are on the same device but have a different device id.)
+### Device Spoof Detections
+- Device Spoof [T1] (Kicks players who are on the same device but have a different device os.)